As I started writing my Beowulf retelling back in October, I had a question about one of my antagonists.

 There’s no “back story” to her motives.
 But her motive is believable because:

 Hela is more powerful than everyone else, so of course she believes she should rule everyone.

 She is also the rightful heir to Asgard.

-We see that she’s bad, powerful, and intelligent. (she and Odin “drowned entire civilizations in blood”.
-Hela killed all the Valkyrie, and basically the entire Asgardian army, destroyed Thor’s hammer etc.).
-It takes a giant lava man of the big eyebrow to destroy her, and when she saw him, she knew that was her doom.
+We see that she’s bad, powerful, and intelligent, (She and Odin “drowned entire civilizations in blood.”
+Hela killed all the Valkyrie, basically the entire Asgardian army, and destroyed Thor’s hammer.)
+It takes a giant lava man with a big eyebrow to destroy her, and when she saw him, she knew that was her doom.

 But I can’t just show some evil villains done well, I must also show – well, how it could go wrong.